coder/coder/docs/templates/docker-in-workspaces.md

 The [Sysbox](https://github.com/nestybox/sysbox) container runtime allows unprivileged users to run system-level applications, such as Docker, securely from the workspace containers.
 Sysbox requires a [compatible Linux distribution](https://github.com/nestybox/sysbox/blob/master/docs/distro-compat.md) to implement these security features.
 Sysbox can also be used to run systemd inside Coder workspaces.
 See [Systemd in Docker](#systemd-in-docker).

 The Sysbox container runtime is not compatible with our [workspace process logging](./process-logging.md) feature.
+Envbox is compatible with process logging, however.

 ### Use Sysbox in Docker-based templates